-Reputable public opinion surveys indicate that Americans trust Obama, at this point in his presidency, less than even Richard Nixon.
+Reputable public opinion surveys indicate that Americans have less trust for Obama, at this point in his presidency, than even Richard Nixon.
 Democrats hope that their association with Obama’s deceptions will not bankrupt their political fortunes, suggesting that his precipitous 35-point collapse in public trust is due to recent revelations about his O'Care lies.
 However, Obama had already slid 30 points four months before the ObamaCare launch.

 For now, at least, Obama has been snared by his own litany of Big ObamaCare Lies.
 Let’s hope he stays caught.

 Pro Deo et Constitutione – Libertas aut Mors